 Critère (new) Ligne directrice 7.1 The unit of certification should apply recognised IPM techniques, incorporating cultural, biological, mechanical and physical methods to minimise the use of chemicals.
 Native species should be used in biological control where possible.
 In specific cases for the control of pests and diseases by fire, as per regulations, there should be evidence of prior approval of the controlled burning as specified by the relevant authorities in the 'Guidelines for the Implementation of the ASEAN Policy on Zero Burning' 2003, or comparable guidelines or regulations in other regions.
-7.2 The RSPO has identified some examples of alternatives to pesticide and herbicide use, which include those listed in the 'Research Project on Integrated Weed Management Strategies for Oil Palm', CABI, April 2011.
+7.2 The RSPO has identified some alternatives to the use of pesticides and herbicides, among which those listed in the "Research project on integrated weed management strategies for oil palm", CABI, April 2011 and / or the phytosanitary index in force in Ivory Coast which specifies the framework for the use of phytosanitary products for oil palm.
 Due to problems in the accuracy of measurement, monitoring of pesticide toxicity is not applicable to Independent Smallholders.
 The justification should consider less harmful alternatives and IPM.
 Justification of the use of such pesticides will be included in the public summary report.
 Measures to avoid the development of resistance (such as pesticide rotations) should be applied.
 Due diligence is understood as the process through which enterprises should identify, assess, mitigate, prevent and account for how they verify the emergency use of pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, which are banned from use in RSPO, except in very specific situations.
 The nature and extent of due diligence will be affected by factors such as the size of the area where the pesticides should be applied, the context and location of the application, the nature of products or services, and the severity of actual and potential adverse impacts which will be caused by the use of the high hazardous pesticides The due diligence should refer to: a) Judgment of the threat and verification of why this is a major threat b) Why there is no other alternative which can be used c) Which process was applied to verify that there is no other less hazardous alternative d) What the process is to limit the negative impacts of the applications e) Estimation of the timescale of the application and which steps are taken to limit the application to a singularity.